-5 A notched box-whisker plot shows the entire distribution of concentrations for each year.
+10 A notched box-whisker plot shows the entire distribution of concentrations for each year.
 In box-whisker plots, each box shows the 25th, 50th (median), and 75th percentiles.
 The boxes are notched (narrowed) at the median and return to full width at the 95% lower and upper confidence interval values.
 These plots indicate that we are 95% confident that the median falls within the notch.
 If the 95% confidence interval is beyond the 25th or 75th percentile, then the notches extend beyond the box (hence a "folded" appearance).

 Figure A-1.
-Mean BC and PM{10} concentrations by hour for the six monitoring years at the Landfill (a, c) and Community (b, d) sites.
+Mean BC and PM{10} concentrations by hour for the seven monitoring years at the Landfill (a, c) and Community (b, d) sites.

 Figure A-2.
-Distribution of daily mean BC and PM{10} concentrations by month at the Landfill (a, c) and Community (b, d) sites, during all six monitor years (2007-2013).
-BC data >3 is excluded.
+Distribution of daily mean BC and PM{10} concentrations by month at the Landfill (a, c) and Community (b, d) sites, during all seven monitor years (2007-2014).
+BC data greater than 3 μg/m3 are excluded, as are PM{10} data greater than 200 μg/m3.